 The third pyramid of Giza is that of Menkaure, Khafre’s son, who ruled from 2490-2472 BC.
 It’s just half as high as the other two Giza pyramids.
 The real reason for this sudden decrease in size remains a mystery.
 But one possibility is that there wasn’t enough space.

 All three Giza pyramids are aligned so that their southeastern corners form a diagonal line pointing straight to the Sun Temple of Heliopolis.
 So in order to maintain the alignment, Menkaure couldn’t just build anywhere he pleased.
-Quite possibly, the geography of the area he was stuck with did not allow for a pyramid as grand as his predecessors.
+Quite possibly, the geography of the area with which he was stuck didn’t allow for a structure as grand as the others.

 But as we’ll see below, no pyramid anywhere would ever come close to matching those of Khufu or Khafre.